Ludwig Audrieth: Career

 Audrieth was a research assistant at Cornell from 1926 to 1928.

 From 1928 to 1967, he was a faculty member of the chemistry department at the University of Illinois.

 From 1930 to 1942, he served as a United States Army Reserves officer with the Chemical Corps.

 From 1942 to 1946, he was a major with the Ordnance Department at Picatinny Arsenal as chief of the research division.

-From 1959 to 1963, Audrieth was the science attache at the American embassy in Bonn, West Germany.
+From 1959 to 1963, Audrieth was the science attaché at the American embassy in Bonn, West Germany.

 He frequently contributed to academic journals on chemistry and received 15 patents for his work, mostly on rocket fuels.